Essential Caregivers and Visitor Guidance

 All support people must adhere to the personal protective equipment guidelines directed by staff.

-• One (1) Visitor at the bedside at any given time.
+• Two (2) Visitor at the bedside at any given time.
 Additionally, an Essential Caregiver may be present.

 • There is no limit to the total number of Essential Caregivers/Visitors a patient may have.

-• Each outpatient may bring one (1) support person (Essential Caregiver/Visitor).
+• Each outpatient may bring one (1) support person (Essential Caregiver or Support Person).

 SAH Masking Policy for Members of the Public

-The mask must cover the nose, mouth and chin.
+The mask, when worn, must cover the nose, mouth and chin.

 General Essential Caregivers and Visitor Information

-An Essential Caregiver is an essential individual chosen by the patient or their Substitute Decision Maker to support them during the hospital stay.
-The Essential Caregiver comes to the hospital to assist with daily care of the patient providing comfort, social and cultural interaction, emotional and physical support, as well as speaking on behalf of the patient when they cannot speak.
+An Essential Caregiver (Support Person) is an essential individual chosen by the patient or their Substitute Decision Maker to support them during the hospital stay.
+The Essential Caregiver (Support Person) comes to the hospital to assist with daily care of the patient providing comfort, social and cultural interaction, emotional and physical support, as well as speaking on behalf of the patient when they cannot speak.

-The Essential Caregiver may be allowed access to the hospital in periods of heightened restriction, when casual visitors may be prohibited.
+The Essential Caregiver (Support Person) may be allowed access to the hospital in periods of heightened restriction, when casual visitors may be prohibited.

 Visitors at SAH